Pre-Medical Post-Baccalaureate Program

 Spring Semester - General Biology II with lab, General Physics II with lab, Organic Chemistry II with lab, Intro to Health Professions II

-Summer Session I - Biochemistry
+Summer Session I - Biochemistry with optional lab

 Special Academic Policies:

 This program has two special academic policies that are unique to this program.

 To maintain enrollment in this post baccalaureate program, students are required to maintain no less than a 3.4 GPA.

 Students are expected to complete full time (12 units) course enrollment throughout each term they are enrolled in this program (some exceptions may apply).